dj1ch/pico-ducky/README.md

 #### Now you have a zip file

 #### Find your language/layout in the lib directory
+**Note that I only provided support for my langauge and keyboard!
+You might have to add your langauge yourself!
+When in doubt, [google it](https://google.com)**
 For a language `LANG`, copy the following files from the zip's `lib` folder to the `lib` directory of the board.
 **DO NOT** modify the adafruit_hid directory.
 Your files go directly in `lib`.
 **DO NOT** change the names or extensions of the files.
 Just pick the right ones.